commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 **Description:** This function gets a character to the console.
 It does this by collecting a whole line of character, i.e. until the user presses RETURN.
 Then, the line will be sent character by character.

 This function allows editing the line using BACKSPACE/DEL, but does not allow moving the cursor within the line, write more than one line, or using control codes.

+##### Function Name: console_set_paging_message

+Signature: void console_set_paging_message(word message: r0);
+Purpose: Set the paging message or disables paging.
+Call address: $FED5

+**Description:** The console can halt printing after a full screen height worth of text has been printed.
+It will then show a message, wait for any key, and continue printing.
+This function sets this message.
+A zero-terminated text is passed in r0.
+To turn off paging, call this function with r0 = 0 - this is the default.

+**Note:** It is possible to use control codes to change the text style and color.
+Do not use codes that change the cursor position, like CR or LF.
+Also, the text must not overflow one line on the screen.

 #### Other